Compliance Bulletin

 Use of HIPPY funds

-Funding must not be used for several items, including but not limited to:
+Funding must not be used for:

-• activities outside of the HIPPY model
+• Activities outside of the HIPPY model

-• the purchase of land or vehicles
+• Purchase of land or vehicles

-• wages for non-HIPPY provider staff
+• Wages for non-HIPPY provider staff

-• covering retrospective costs
+• Retrospective costs

 Financial reporting requirements

-Please note: All financial reports are expected to be completed by a financial officer or accountant.
+All financial reports are expected to be completed by a financial officer or accountant.

 Additional payments and surplus funds management

-Any additional payments for the coming year will be announced in January 2026 and will again be subject to the availability of funding.
+Subject to the availability of funding, HIPPY Australia may pay make additional payments to providers (e.g. supplementation payments.)
+Any such payments for the coming year will be announced in January 2026 and will be subject to the availability of funding.

 Surplus funds

-HIPPY Australia will contact sites in September to confirm the surplus proposal process.
+• HIPPY Australia will contact sites in September to confirm the surplus proposal process.

-A note on GST
+Note on GST

-All HIPPY funding (unless expressly stated in the Sublicence) is exclusive of GST.
+• All HIPPY funding (unless expressly stated in the Sublicence) is exclusive of GST

-All providers must be registered for GST and must notify HIPPY Australia if they cease to be registered.
+• All providers must be registered for GST and must notify HIPPY Australia if they cease to be registered.

 FAQs

-Within each Bulletin we’ll now be answering sites’ questions on the monthly topic.
+Within each Bulletin we’ll now be answering Sites’ questions on the monthly topic.

 Next month’s topic is monitoring and evaluation including quality assurance and reporting.